-As a result of pain or dysfunction in the back our deep spinal stabilising muscles can become inhibited, meaning they fail to provide intersegmental stability required for optimal spine health.
-Long term this can create over use of larger mobilising muscles, creating muscular imbalance, and means the spine is not adequately stabilised at a segmental level.
+As a result of pain or dysfunction in the back our deep spinal stabilising muscles can become inhibited, meaning they fail to provide support for optimal spine health.
+Long term this can create over use of larger mobilising muscles, creating muscular imbalance.

 This can perpetuate back pain even after the initial injury phase has passed, and can lead to fear of movement, which in itself can be a causative effect of long term back pain.

 As discussed Pilates focuses on activation of our deep core muscles to perform controlled movements of the body, building strength and stamina within these muscles and increasing neuro-muscular efficiency and recruitment.
 Carefully selected and executed exercises from the Pilates repertoire effectively targets these muscles and improves automatic recruitment.
 We need to be able to use these muscles in an anticipatory way, so they automatically fire just before movement, giving us a strong base of support to move from.

 Being guided by a qualified teacher can give you confidence to move and disperse fears that may have built up through prolonged periods of pain.